Joachim, Joseph

 GRAVE LOCATION Berlin: Friedhof der Kaiser Wilhelm Gedächtniskirchengemeinde, Fürstenbrunnerweg 69-79 (Feld D-G2 Gitter (Ehrengrab))

-From 1853 until 1866 he was concertmaster in Hanover.
-There he met the singer Amalie Weiss, whom he married in 1863.
-They had six children, but his jealousy resulted in a divorce in 1884.
+From 1853 until 1865 he was concertmaster in Hanover.
+Over time he became less enthousiastic about Listz's music and in 1857 he wrote to Liszt that he was out of sympathy with it.
+In Hannover he met the singer Amalie Weiss, whom he married in 1863.
+They had six children, but his jealousy would eventually result in a divorce in 1884 after he became convinced that she had an affair with the publisher Fritz Simrock.

 Family